jeremybrooks/SuprSetr/README.md

  * Flickr seems to limit sets to 4,500 images
  * Picking a set image doesn't work when using proxy
+ * If you don't limit searches using tags or dates, Flickr ignores other options

 ## Testing
 Things that have been tested and seem to work.
 Parenthesis indicate the operating